xcart/xcart-docs/_pages/kb_en/modules/back_in_stock/admin.md

 {% toc %}

-## Back in Stock and Price Drop Notifications
+## Managing Product Notification Subscriptions

-The product notifications management consists of working with the back-in-stock and price-drop requests.
+The product notifications management consists of working with the back in stock and price drop requests submitted by customers via the storefront.
 A store admin can view the list of notification requests, send notifications manually when the request paramethers are met, or {% link "configure a cron task" ref_lLqNzAaq %} on the server for the notifications to be sent automaticallly.

 All requests for product notifications collected via the **Back in Stock Notifications** addon are displayed in the **Catalog** -> **Product notification subscriptions** section of the store Admin area.
 This page can show both the back-in-stock and price drop subscriptions in the respective tabs: